realglobe-Inc/sugo-module-noop/doc/overview.md

-Noop (No-Operation) interface is stub interface for testing purpose.
+This is stub interface for testing purpose. ("noop" stands for "No-Operation")

-It has only ping method to chech the connection.
+It has only ping method to check the connection.